Happy Birthday, Peter and Jane. 40 this year!

 How can I tell the difference between the different versions?

-(Skip this bit if you don’t plan to collect the books) Basically there are 3 sents of books to collect:
+(Skip this bit if you don’t plan to collect the books) Basically there are 3 sets of books to collect:

 - The original 1960s version